BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ```

-Above, `InputViewModel` is a View Model which is bound to a view.
+`InputViewModel` is a View Model which is bound to a view.
 You'll also see that we `require` something called `ko`.
 This is a reference to [Knockout](http://knockoutjs.com/) and we use this by default for building View Models.

 <div class="alert alert-info github">
   <ul>